iron-rain-industries/keycloak-django-jwt/README.md

 `KEYCLOAK_AUDIENCE` - Required for the POST, will need changing if the default audience, `account` is changed on the Keycloak side.

 #### Notes
-The database is non-persistent as the application is
+The database is non-persistent as the application is stateless and intended for dev only.